Updated: Jan 15, 2019

 Leaving in the dark from Christchurch on Saturday morning, we took it easy so as not to become another statistic to hit black ice on the Canterbury roads.
 Arriving just before eight we had 45 mins to go over our maps and plot a course before the race started at nine.
 We looked around at other people’s maps decorated with brightly coloured pins and string to help them figure out the best route and distances.
 We took a much more casual approach and headed back to the car to keep warm, and for Scott to have his first of many sandwiches for the day.

 We had two goals for the next 12 hours.
-Number 1: Jacqs and I wanted to learn how to use a compass properly, and with a very calm and understanding Scott as our tutor (ex army), it was the perfect opportunity.
-I feel I have attempted this many times before, but in the past I tend to just swing my compass in circles and go more for luck and gut instinct than calculated knowledge.
+Number 1: Jacqs and I wanted to learn how to use a compass properly, and with a very calm and understanding Scott as our tutor (ex-army), it was the perfect opportunity.
+I feel I have attempted this many times before, but in the past, I tend just to swing my compass in circles and go more for luck and gut instinct than calculated knowledge.
 Number 2: Get all the four 100-point markers located at each corner of the map.
-This made for an interesting route plan!
+This made for an exciting route plan!

-We definitely didn’t win, but we had a brilliant day with plenty of laughs, a lot of bullshit talked (common theme) and we ended up covering a solid 45km’s over some amazing countryside.
+We definitely didn’t win, but we had a brilliant day with plenty of laughs, a lot of bullshit talked (a common theme), and we ended up covering a solid 45km’s over some fantastic countryside.
 And not to forget completing our goals of making the ‘hundy club’ and feeling far more confident with the compass.

 Rogaines are a great way to do your training without training.
 They’re pretty much an adult’s version of a treasure hunt, and who doesn’t love treasure hunts?!
 If you’re keen to give one a crack and based in NZ, then check out the NZ Rogaine website for more info.